+The seminar consists of six lectures plus three field trips.

+The lectures cover the following topics: an introduction to English land law; the nature of parliamentary sovereignty in the United Kingdom; deconstructing environmental law; European employment law applied to the emerging "gig" economy; challenges to English privacy law; transitional justice.
-The seminar consists of eight lectures plus three field trips.
-The lectures and the lecturers are identified in item 6 below.
-The field trips, accompanied by expert commentary, expose the student to the world famous Bodleian Library in Oxford, the Oxford courts, and "legal London," consisting of a visit to the English High Court and a London Law firm and lecture by a London lawyer.
-No advance preparation is required for the lectures or the field trips, but students are required to submit a 20-page paper (approximately 6,500 to 7,000 words) exploring in greater depth one of the subjects treated in one of the eight lectures or themes raised throughout the lectures.
-The paper will be due August 24 four weeks after the program ends.

-Students earn two units for successful completion of the seminar.
-The Program Director, a Law Professor at Santa Clara University School of Law, will read, evaluate, and assign a grade to the paper that, together with attendance at the lectures and field trips, will determine the student's grade for the seminar.
-Missing any of the lectures or missing a field trip will adversely the grade.
+The field trips, accompanied by expert commentary, expose the student to the world famous Bodleian Library in Oxford, the Oxford criminal court, and legal institutions in London (the U.K. Supreme Court, the Royal Courts of Justice, and the Inns of Court).
+No advance preparation is required for the lectures or the field trips, but students must write a paper.
+The paper, which must focus in greater depth on a subject treated in one of the seven lectures, will be due four weeks after the program ends.
+The director will evaluate and assign a grade to the paper that, together with attendance at the lectures and field trips, will determine your grade for the seminar.
+Missing any of the lectures or missing a field trip will adversely affect the grade.